-Land Rover Discovery Sport PHEV interior & comfort
+Land Rover Discovery Sport PHEV interior, dashboard & comfort

 The Discovery Sport P300e hybrid boasts a luxurious and practical interior, while Land Rover's latest infotainment system is much improved